siam1251/cmds/arabic.md

 ### Fatiha
 rabbil-alamin - the lord of the creating
-l-ʿālamīna - of the universe
+ʿālamīna - of the universe
 yawmi - (of the) Day
-l-dīni - (of the) Judgment.
+dīn - (of the) Judgment.
 iyyāka - You Alone
 naʿbudu - we worship,
 nastaʿīnu - we ask for help.